Indian insurer Star Health cuts IPO size after tepid subscription

 By Nupur Anand

-MUMBAI, Dec 3 (Reuters) - Star Health will cut the offer for sale portion of its IPO after the offering received a tepid response in its subscription period ending yesterday, according to a source.
+MUMBAI, Dec 3 (Reuters) - India's largest private health insurer Star Health will cut the offer for sale portion of its IPO after the offering received a tepid response in its subscription period ending on Thursday, a source said.

-The IPO of the country's largest private health insurance firm was not fully subscribed by the close of bidding on Thursday, signalling that demand for IPOs in India could be waning.

-It was subscribed at just 79%, getting bids worth $427.37 million, despite it extending the subscription period for its offering.
+The IPO was subscribed at just 79%, getting bids worth $427.37 million, despite it extending the subscription period for its offering.
+The company was aiming to raise 72.49 billion rupees at a nearly $7 billion valuation.

 "The retail and institutional part was fully subscribed but that wasn't the case for HNIs (High Net-worth Individuals).
 We saw a tepid response from HNIs and so there has been about a $100 million shortfall.
 So as a result, the offer for sale size will be reduced to the extent of the undersubscribe portion," said a source.